Q: How does active learning and play impact brain plasticity?

 Q: If your brain is always growing new dendrites and making new neural networks, does that mean your brain is getting bigger?

 To get a better handle on this, calculate the volume of a cylindrical spine with a diameter of 0.2 microns.
 At that volume, how many spines are there in a cubic micron?
 Since we haven't figured in the volume of dendrites, axons, cell bodies, and glia, this number is just an approximation but the dimensional issue should become clear.
-See this video for more information.
+See Cruise through Hippocampal Neuropil: Brain Cells Visualized for more information.
+An Intimate Look at Your Brain features the Cruise video with comments from neurobiologist Kristin Harris.

 For some fascinating comparisons and numbers about the brain, visit the Neuroscience for Kids Facts page.